juniormichieletto/software-architecture-tools/README.md

 Add sample images to be easier to pick the better tool for some situations.

 ### Constraints to contribuite.
-The software must be online.
+The software must be online(if is an app).
-The software must be partially free at least.
+The software must be partially free at least(if is an app).
 The contribution can be noticing something that was wrong or something new to add.
 The contribution can be a pull request.